1936 Grand Prix season: Silver Arrows defeated

 After a 3-week gap, the European teams came to a tense Barcelona for the Penya Rhin GP.
 Mercedes just had the two cars again, while Ferrari had three cars including a new 12C for Nuvolari, recovered after his crash at Tripoli.
 It was the first time the Auto Union team had attended, bringing three cars including a special short-wheelbase version at Varzi's suggestion.
 Their cars were held up by the Spanish railway strike until the team mechanics found them at a railway siding.
 Bugatti entered Wimille again and privateers Étancelin and Sommer were joined by Spaniard José de Villapadierna.
 In practice, Rosemeyer over-cooked his exit from the banked Font del Gat corner and slammed into a lamppost, knocking it over.
 The short Auto Union was proving almost undriveable and Varzi pulled rank and demanded Rosemeyer's car.
 When this was declined, he refused to drive – the team publicly saying he was still injured from his crash at Carthage.
 This all pointed to the end of his time at Auto Union.

 On a sunny race-day, there were eleven starters with reserve driver Ernst von Delius taking Varzi's place.
 Although Caracciola led initially, Nuvolari caught him on lap 7.
 Those two pulled away from the rest of the field; Rosemeyer was out with a loose, and leaking, fuel tank.
 Putting in lap-record times, by half-distance the leading pair were a lap ahead of the rest.
 On lap 60, Nuvolari had to pit to change a front tyre – quick enough to be still in the lead by 30 seconds.
 The Mercedes pit was flagging Caracciola to go faster and he responded, inexorably closing the margin.
 Although the Ferrari pit signalled Nuvolari to pit for his ruined rear tyres, the Italian carried on.
 He held on to the 80th lap for a thrilling win by a mere 3 seconds.
 Those two were in a class of their own, with Farina in third, a distant three laps down.
-If his victory the previous year at the Nürburgring was considered fortunate, then this win was down to pure skill and speed.
+If his victory the previous year at the Nürburgring was possibly considered fortunate, then this win was down to pure skill and speed.
 Two weeks later, Spain erupted into civil war and motor-racing ceased there for ten years.